cloudposse/atmos/website/docs/design-patterns/layered-stack-configuration.md

 The **Layered Stack Configuration** pattern provides the following benefits:

-- Allows defining Atmos stacks with complex configurations by splitting the configurations into smaller manifests and by grouping the components per category or function
+- Allows to group Atmos components by category or function

-- Makes the configurations easy to understand
+- Allows splitting the components into layers.
+Each layer can be managed and modified independent of the other layers, possibly by different people or teams

-- Allows creating and modifying the partial stack manifests independently, possibly by different teams
+- Makes the configurations easier to understand

 ## Related Patterns